eficode-academy/github-actions-katas/labs/matrix-builds.md

           node-version: ${{ matrix.node }}
 ```

-With this, the job will run three seperate jobs for different versions of NodeJS; 8, 10 and 12.
+With this, the job will run three separate jobs for different versions of NodeJS; 8, 10 and 12.
 There can be similar solution for container based pipelines:

 ```YAML